ProAgileAB/agile-team-development/guides/Balancing-Team-and-Individual-Work.md

 **Intro/Warm up**

-Explain the two axis: positive, negative, working as a team and working individually.
+Explain the two axes: positive, negative, working as a team and working individually.
 Invite the participants to walk around on the grid and try to recall some of their own experiences from the various quadrants.
 Give them 2 minutes in silence to do this.
 The purpose is to start recalling memories and to focus.
 When you give them these instructions - walk around in the grid (show by example is more effective than explaining)

 **Exploration Pros and Cons**

-In this section we will explore pro's and con's of first individual work and then team work.
+In this section we will explore pros and cons of first individual work and then team work.
 We will start with positive - individual.
 People that appreciate individual work may feel more uncomfortable in an agile context.
 By doing it first we show and acknowledge the validity and importance of everyone's views/experiences.

 *   On a flip chart write "Positive - Individual" as header.
 *   Get everyone to stand in the positive - individual quadrant.